oatmealine/simply-love-oat-fork/README.md

 - *!!* I reconvert Japanese/Korean/Chinese fonts for some reasons
 - *!* Change the sort of FailOverlay: YouDied, Go2Brazil, Wasted, the rest are same.
 So default FailOverlay becomes to YouDied.
 - *!* Change the default judgement font: SimplyLove-NotITG's one but aligned in center
-- Add `0 - enable restart` folder that makes enable to use "Restart Game"
+- Add `0 - enable restart` folder that makes enable to use "Restart Game"!
+- Add "QwertyJIS" keyboard layout for debug console
 - Change the logo and window icon
 - Some places use old_wendy system font, classical SimplyLove-NotITG's font
 - Less confusing Select Mode Screen
 - Show "GET READY" and song details on Song Transition
+- Press Action7 (default: keyboard 7) to RETRY on Result!
 - Show both PB itself and difference from score on Result
 - A bit bigger "Personal Record" text on Result
 - Rate bar of each judgement timing on Result (Optional)